-She is also co-chair of the Republican Leadership Council (RLC), which she founded with Senator John Danforth.
-The RLC’s mission is to support fiscally conservative, socially tolerant candidates and to reclaim the word Republican.
-She is the author of a New York Times best seller “It’s My Party Too”, which was published in January of 2005 and released in paperback in March 2006.
+She is the author of a New York Times best seller called “It’s My Party Too”, which was published in January of 2005 and released in paperback in March 2006.

-Governor Whitman serves on the Board of Directors of S.C.
+Governor Whitman also serves on the Board of Directors of S.C.
 Johnson and Son, Inc., Texas Instruments Inc., and United Technologies Corporation.
-She holds a Professional Director Certification from the American College of Corporate Directors, and she serves as an advisor to the Aspen Rodel Fellowship program.
-She is a member of the Advisory Board of the Corporate Eco Forum, and she serves as a visiting lecturer at colleges around the country through the Woodrow Wilson Visiting Fellows program.
+She holds a Masters Professional Director Certification from the American College of Corporate Directors, and is on the advisory board of The Northeast Maglev (TNEM).
+She serves as an advisor to the Aspen Rodel Fellowship program and on the O’Connor Judicial Selection Advisory Committee at the Institute for the Advancement of the American Legal System.
+She is a member of the Advisory Board of the Corporate Eco Forum, and a member of the Joint Ocean Commission Initiative Leadership Council.

 Christie Whitman is married to John R. Whitman.
 They have two children and six grandchildren.